Maddie's Family Reunion--Flash Fiction

 She thought back to the family reunion.
 So many grandchildren, cousins, nieces and nephews!
 It was great to see them all together.
 She drifted into sweet reverie.
 There was Grandpa Jones, celebrating his hundred and second birthday, and as spry as ever.
 She spoke at length with her sister, Rosalee, reminiscing about their hijinks as children.

 Around the grounds she walked, sampling all the delicious goodies everyone had brought.
-Her great granddaughter, just recently graduated from college, had come with her boyfriend, but the whispers were that he was really her fiancé.
+Her eldest granddaughter, just recently graduated from college, had come with her boyfriend, but the whispers were that he was really her fiancé.

 Maddie always enjoyed her visits with Maybelle Tibbins.
 She was such a longtime friend of the family that she practically was family, always there to help in times of need.
 Maddie asked her about the latest hat she wore; Maybelle had a weak spot for new hats.
 This one was gaily decorated with bright flowers on green straw, and tied with a bow under the chin.
 Maybelle said, “Oh, you wouldn’t believe it, but this darling chapeau was sadly tossed aside in a corner at the second-hand store!
 I just had to rescue it!
 It looks like it’s brand-new, doesn’t it?”
 Maddie agreed, and made little sounds to echo her surprise that such a darling hat would be almost in the trash bin.